risherlock/FloatSat/README.md

 ## Contact

-If you find any issue with the content in this repository or wish some topic requires more clarification, please feel free to either make a GitHub issue or send a pull request.
-For any other queries feel free to reach [me](risherlock221b@gmail.com).
+If you find any issue with the content of this repository or wish to make it better, please feel free to either make a GitHub issue or send a pull request.
+If you need help or for any other queries, feel free to reach me at risherlock221b@gmail.com.

 <p style="text-align: center">
   Happy coding!